jsiek/arete/README.md

 * `state` an integer to indicate how far along the node runner is in executing this AST node.

-* `results` a list of value-context pairs, where the values are the results of the subexpressions of this AST node.
-The contexts are the contexts for the subexpressions.
+* `results` a list of results for the subexpressions of this AST node.
-   (More about contexts below.)

 * `context` specifies whether the expression should be evaluated for its value (aka. rvalue) via `ValueCtx` or its address (aka. lvalue) via `AddressCtx`.
-The context also specifies what `percentage` of its permission is being requested and whether to `duplicate` the result (the default is yes, duplicate the pointer).
+The context also specifies whether to `duplicate` the result value (the default is yes, duplicate the pointer).

-* `return_value` is to propagate the result of a `return` statement.
+* `return_value` is to propagate the value from a `return` statement.

 * `return_mode` (the strings `value` or `address`) is whether the enclosing function expects to return a value or address.